josephGZC/airbnb_revenue_analysis/README.md

 ## 6. Recommendations <a name="recommendations"></a>
 <a href="#toc">[ back to contents ]</a>

-- **Optimize Nightly Rates Based on Seasonal Trends**.
+- <p align="justify">**Optimize Nightly Rates Based on Seasonal Trends**.
 Address the revenue decline by implementing targeted rate increases of approximately 14–17% in Q2–Q4, especially for professional hosts.
-This pricing adjustment aligns with historical drops and can help recover lost revenue without discouraging bookings, given the concurrent rise in transactions and listings.
+This pricing adjustment aligns with historical drops and can help recover lost revenue without discouraging bookings, given the concurrent rise in transactions and listings.</p>

-- **Leverage High-Performing Locations to Guide Growth**.
+- <p align="justify">**Leverage High-Performing Locations to Guide Growth**.
 Use insights from Big Bear Lake City and Cholla Avenue in Yuca Valley—the top contributors to total and average revenue—as benchmarks.
-Identify common features and strategies in these areas and replicate them in underperforming cities and streets to boost overall platform revenue.
+Identify common features and strategies in these areas and replicate them in underperforming cities and streets to boost overall platform revenue.</p>